adyork/workshop_bios_oceanographic_data_part2/_episodes/06-assessing-datasets-reuse.md

 Does the metadata include important context for using these data?
 Does it indicate anything about the data quality?
 Is it preliminary or final?

+Look for any information about issues in the data.
+For example there may be a range of the data when a sensor was malfunctioning and the points were removed from the dataset.
+It will show up as a gap in the time series you may need to consider when calculating statistics.

 Can you find information about what is in each data column?
 What are the units?

 ### Example CTD Dataset Metadata Page at BCO-DMO